8. Sincerity, self-support, and sowing the seed

 - The Seventh-Day Adventists place a heavy emphasis on tithing, so they are close to total

 self-support.
-The Apostolic Church is now close to their goal of self-support as are the
+The Apostolic Church is now close to its goal of self-support as are the

 Assemblies of God.
 Others, however, are making less progress toward this goal.
 We're probably